A debit card is a popular type of money that many of us carry with us.

 In case you lose your debit card, you must immediately report the loss of the card to the concerned bank.
 The second step is to stop all transactions from the concerned card and block the card from future misuse.

 Bank account statements should be checked and the account balance should be verified at regular intervals.
-It helps track usage of funds as well as any charges that might have been levied by the bank.
+It helps track the usage of funds as well as any charges that might have been levied by the bank.

 2. Don’t Cause any Physical Damage to Your Debit Card

 Mishandling of the debit card could destroy or harm the magnetic stripe or the chip in your debit card.
-A common example is exposure to sharp objects or magnetic materials.
+A common example is an exposure to sharp objects or magnetic materials.